 So, you start a healthy diet Monday, but that Tim Tam is too tempting, and once you get the taste of one, you just MUST have another!
 Then

 Secondly, mindfulness and positive choices.
 Being aware of what your body needs, and allowing space for inopportune moments to be positive.
-Holiday season is here, and we will be having many “unhealthy” opportunities, but my most important rule for eating (see my Mediterranean diet pyramid) is to eat meals with others every day; to enjoy the meal and the company.
+The holiday season is here, and we will be having many “unhealthy” opportunities, but my most important rule for eating (see my Mediterranean diet pyramid) is to eat meals with others every day; to enjoy the meal and the company.

 Thirdly, if you know certain foods are an unhealthy addiction for you, or that the craving is sabotaging your healthy diet, then explore mindset work.
-A single NLP (Neuro Linguistic Programming) Health Coaching session can re-program your mind, and set up new pathways to achieve health outcomes.
+A single NLP (Neuro-Linguistic Programming) Health Coaching session can re-program your mind, and set up new pathways to achieve health outcomes.

 Finally accepting yourself completely.
 There are no good or bad, only choices which you make.
 Being present to your experience and allowing yourself to be, and that being is okay right NOW!